Loading...

 The other differentiator was the exceptional richness and natural bloom to the upper bass and mids.
 This is of course a very old recording, so don't expect killer highs or a powerful low end.
 But my goodness, the mids are to die for.
 When the orchestra kicks in on certain passages, you are virtually awash in sound and energy that feels real.
 Frank's vocals are front and center with a level of texture and detail that will have you swooning (how appropriate).
 All I can say is that this music shouts out for fun times and swing, swing, and more swing!

-One great example is the track "You Do Something To Me," written by Cole Porter.
+One great example is the track "You Do Something To Me," on side A and written by Cole Porter.
 Frank's timing and phrasing have never been better as he serenades front and center with supreme gusto and energy.
 The horn section is like a roller coaster ride as it kicks in and out in perfect harmony with Frank's solos.
 Ernie Cacere's baritone sax is clearly defined and right there before your eyes as he lets loose and sends chills up your spine.
 Not bad considering that this is a 74 year old recording!

 Final Thoughts